UPPP (Uvulopalatopharyngoplasty or UP3)

 If determined you are a good candidate for a UPPP procedure, you'll follow these steps through The Patient Journey™:

 Finally get answers to your sinus questions.
 Your first visit is focused on finding the facts with an exam to ensure we understand the root of your issue.
 We'll discuss your goals and design a plan specific to you.

 You'll meet with a provider for your Breathing Triangle® Evaluation and in-office CT Scan.
-Your physician will immediately review the results with you and discuss a personalized plan to solve your issues.
+Your provider will immediately review the results with you and discuss a personalized plan to solve your issues.
 We'll help you navigate the complexities of insurance.
 Before you begin your treatment plan, you'll get an estimate of all out-of-pocket costs.

 If it is determined blocked sinus passageways are contributing to your sleep concerns, your Physician may recommend a simple, in-office procedure or medical management, like CPAP, prior to a UPPP procedure.